The partial K function: Introduction

 \section{Introduction}

-Point patterns often arise from systems with complicated interactions between different types of points, for example, we might record the locations of individuals of multiple species of tree in a forest, all of which influence each other.
-Functional summary statistics, such as the $K$ function \citep{ripley1977modelling}, provide a useful way to explore such interactions.
-Existing approaches perform well when we are interested in one or two types of points, and have been modified to account for covariates and long scale inhomogeneity \citep{baddeley2000non}.
+Point patterns often arise from systems with complicated interactions between different types of points.
+For example, we might record the locations of individuals of multiple species of tree in a forest, all of which may influence each other.
+In such multivariate systems, apparent associations between two components may be due to the influence of other components in the system, and this can lead to spurious associations if not accounted for.
+Partial statistics are a powerful tool for separating such complicated dependence structures, and have been widely used for multivariate random variables \citep{baba2004partial}, time series \citep{dahlhaus2000graphical} and random fields \citep{guinness2014multivariate}.
+For spatial point processes, however, existing approaches have been purely Fourier domain constructions \citep[for example]{eckardt2019analysing}, which can be difficult to interpret and compare with the standard tools used in practice.

+In spatial point process analysis, functional summary statistics, such as the long established $K$ function \citep{ripley1977modelling}, provide a useful way to explore interactions between points in a point pattern.
+These existing approaches perform well when we are interested in one or two types of points, and have been modified to account for covariates and long scale inhomogeneity \citep{baddeley2000non}.
 However, if there are more than two types of points present we may want to also account for the influence of these additional types of points.
 In particular, the influence of a third type of point may cause spurious clustering or repulsion between the two types of interest.
-For example, say we have three types of points, $X$, $Y$ and $Z$.
-If points of type $X$ and type $Y$ both cluster around points of type $Z$, then we may observe clustering between $X$ and $Y$ even if there is no direct interaction between them.
-This limitation of the existing $K$ function is what we aim to address in this paper.
+For example, if points of type $X$ and type $Y$ both cluster around points of type $Z$, then the usual $K$ function may suggest clustering between $X$ and $Y$ even if there is no direct interaction between them.
+This is the limitation we address here.

-In this paper, we introduce partial versions of the standard second-order statistics used in the point process literature, in particular, any which can be computed from Ripley's $K$ function.
+In what follows, we introduce partial versions of the standard second-order statistics used in the point process literature, in particular, any which can be computed from Ripley's $K$ function.
 This complements the basic $K$ function and the intensity-reweighted $K$ function \citep{baddeley2000non} with the new \emph{partial $K$ function}.
 The partial $K$ function is particularly useful if we suspect that interactions between or within types could be due to the influence of other types of points, but we do not have a good model \textit{a priori} to describe such dependence.
 If we have two types of points of interest, $X$ and $Y$, Ripley's $K$ function is informally

 where $\intensity{X}$ is the average number of type $X$ points per unit area \citep{dixon2013ripley}.
 Note that the term ``extra'' is only necessary when $X=Y$ to exclude the typical point itself from the count (provided the processes are jointly simple).
 In essence, this relates to counting the number of points of one type within a distance $r$ of points of another type.
 Such a statistic can be computed easily, has a straightforward interpretation, and is easy to visualise (being a function of distance).